A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Immediate Actions Required

-• Restrict local access to the NetworkActiv Web Server configuration interface to authorized administrators only
+• Restrict local access to systems running NetworkActiv Web Server 4.0 to trusted administrators only.

 Patch Information